AdebayoIbrahim/feedbak-app-project/README.md

 - **Delete Features:** User Can delete alreadily created Feedback.
 - **Saving Features:** Even On Page Refresh Alreadily Created Task are Saved, so no feedback is lost.
 - **Lazy loding:** Implementation of a smooth loading animation.
-- **API Integration:** Consume a Json server API to achieve the above functionalities.
+- **API Integration:** Consumes a Json server API to achieve the above functionalities.

 ## Running Locally
   #### Clone The repo: